The Meaning of Desu in Japanese, Its Usage and Audio Examples

-Remember, because adjectives can be conjugated, です doesn’t function like the “to be” verb in English.
-So でした sounds unnatural here.
+Remember, because Japanese adjectives can be conjugated, です doesn’t function like the “to be” verb in English.
+So でした sounds unnatural in the example above.

-But it’s standard to use です with your superiors or people you might not know very well. です gives your Japanese a cushion.
-This is very important for not coming across as too strong or rude.
+Keep in mind that it’s standard to use です with your superiors or people you might not know very well. です gives your Japanese a cushion that helps you not come across as rude or too strong.

-Another unique part about adjectives and verbs is that they can cross over to form 〜たい, or, the “I want to…” form.
+Another unique aspect of Japanese adjectives and verbs is that they can take on the 〜たい or the “I want to…” form.
+For example:

 I want to eat strawberries!

-I’ve heard a baby scream this at his parents before.
-This baby even left out the particle for the object of the sentence.
-Not just because he’s mastered Japanese, but because of his close relationship to the people he’s speaking to—his parents (who did get him those strawberries, by the way!)
+I’ve heard a toddler scream this at his parents before.
+He even left out the object particle; not necessarily because he’d mastered Japanese, but because of his close relationship to the people he was speaking to—his parents (who did get him strawberries, by the way).

-Expressing desire like this sounds very powerful, so you’ll want to soften the impact with です or even ~と思います （~とおもいます）— which literally translates as “I think that…” but acts as a humble sentence ending to display politeness.
+Expressing desire like this sounds very powerful.
+That means you’ll typically want to soften the impact with です or even 〜と思います （〜とおもいます）which literally translates as “I think that…” but acts as a humble sentence ending to display politeness.